DESTINATION ITINERARIES

 • Climb the hill to the stunning Prague Castle for more panoramic vistas.
 The castle was a seat of power for kings of Bohemia, Holy Roman emperors, and is currently the official office of the President of the Czech Republic.

-• The ceremonial Changing of the Guard including a fanfare happens daily at 12.00 noon in the courtyard of the Castle.
+• The daily Changing of the Guard with fanfare takes place at 12:00 noon in the Castle courtyard.

 • The enjoyable walk from Old Town Square to the castle is about 35 minutes, 2.7 km one way.

-• Cruise the Vltava River: Observing Prague from the river Vltava is a unique experience and a different perspective.
-Cruises within the city are competitively priced and often include lunch or dinner depending on the time of day.
+• Cruise the Vltava River: Seeing Prague from the Vltava River offers a special and new view.
+City cruises are affordable and often come with lunch or dinner, depending on the time.

 • Choose a cruise with a duration of two (2) hours or more.
-This will ensure that you are aboard long enough to escape the hustle and bustle of Prague and allow you to enjoy the serenity of some of the quieter riverbanks on the Vltava River.
+This lets you stay on board long enough to leave Prague's busy life and enjoy the calm of quieter Vltava River banks.

 • Prague has excellent little bars to sample the famous Czech beer (Pilsner Urquell), charming cafes, restaurants and shops.
-The area is walkable on foot, making it easy for visitors.
-Travel around town is easy, with plenty of trams and taxis available.
+The area is easy to explore on foot.
+There are many trams and taxis for getting around town.

-• Traditional Czech pubs close around 11pm.
-The more modern bars and clubs usually stay open until at least 1am or 2am.
+• Traditional Czech pubs close around 11 pm, while modern bars and clubs stay open until 1 or 2 am.

 • Be warned in the Czech Republic, a zero tolerance approach to drink driving is adopted, with a zero per cent blood-alcohol limit for driving a car and you will face stiff consequences.